-Creating a seasonal, weekly public market in the historic Old Market district
+Creating a seasonal, weekly public market in the historic Old Market district and Aksarben Village.

 In 1994, VGA helped lead a successful initiative—in collaboration with Omaha Mayor P.J.
 Morgan and Old Market “founder” Sam Mercer and the Mercer family—to bring a public market to the historic Old Market District.
-The popular Omaha Farmers Market, held on Saturday mornings from May through October, has become an Omaha tradition and attracts thousands of weekly shoppers with a unique selection of locally-produced products.
+The popular Omaha Farmers Market, held on Saturday mornings from May through October, has become an Omaha tradition and attracts thousands of weekly shoppers with a unique selection of locally produced products.

 Each week, the market offers farm-fresh vegetables, fruits, jams and jellies, coffees, honey, organic foods, and more.
 The Market also offers a unique mix of crafts, prepared foods, bedding plants, fresh-cut flowers, and baked goods.
 In addition to supplying the city with a source of fresh produce, the Omaha Farmers Market literally helps small business owners “grow” their business.

 A Sunday Market in Aksarben Village was introduced in 2010 and has grown to more than 120 vendors from its original 45.
 In 2011, Omaha Farmers Market also became the first market in Omaha and one of the first two markets in Nebraska to accept Supplemental Nutrition Assistance Program (SNAP) benefits via EBT cards, the modern replacement for paper food stamps.
 In addition, the markets match SNAP users’ dollars with Double Up Food Bucks (DUFB).
 This program will match dollar for dollar up to $20 with DUFB to be used on fresh fruits, vegetables, and herbs.